 Although I certainly don’t berate myself in this regard nearly as much as I used to, I was still judging myself.
 I was still thinking if only I had been more discerning, then I would have made a different decision.
 And, of course, it would have been a better decision.

 My friend listened attentively, as only a good friend can do.
 Then, he shared his belief there was another possible conclusion to draw from the matter.
 Instead of viewing those decisions as indications I had failed in some way, he offered an alternative.

 “How do you know those things you are having a hard time accepting about yourself aren’t the very things that brought you to where you are today and who you are today?” he challenged me.

-When I thought about it from this perspective, I saw that he was right.
-It was during those particular journeys that I grew exponentially.
-It was during those seasons that I learned things I could not have learned any other way.
+When I thought about it from this perspective, I saw he was right.
+It was during those particular journeys I grew exponentially.
+It was during those seasons I learned things I could not have learned any other way.

 There are too many factors involved for us to be responsible for everything that happens as a result of any decision we make.
 Since we are not in control of the universe, the best we can do is to do the best we can do.
 Beyond that, we simply must trust that everything happens for a reason.

-It is wonderfully freeing to be able to release regret and to, instead, embrace self-acceptance.
-It moves us to a place where instead of berating ourselves, we can express gratitude.
-When we make that significant shift, the whole world opens up to us.
-It is then, that we can begin to discover all we were created to do and to be.
+It is wonderfully freeing to be able to release regret and embrace self-acceptance.
+Instead of berating ourselves, it moves us to a place where we can express gratitude.
+When we make that shift, the whole world opens up to us.
+It is then we can begin to discover all we were created to do and to be.